Netflix: Is Castlevania season 4 confirmed? Fans already demanding more!

 No, Castlevania season 4 is yet to be confirmed.

 However, season 3 only released on Netflix on Thursday, March 5th 2020.
-So, it's still quite early to expect any concrete renewal news, with majority audiences still continuing to work through the new crop of episodes.
+So, it's still quite early to expect any concrete renewal news, with the majority of audiences still continuing to work through the new batch of episodes.

-Considering the popularity of the previous seasons and the potential to press on with a wide array of existing characters, a fourth season would be a no-brainer to pursue.
+Considering the popularity of the previous seasons and the potential to press on with a wide array of existing characters, a fourth season would be a no-brainer to pursue, especially given the climactic conclusion to season 3 that sets up a far greater threat for Trevor, Sypha and co to face.

 As for when we can perhaps expect it, let's have a think...